Oladipin/yoga-club/README.md

   - From the source dropdown, select deploy from branch
   - And select main from the branch dropdown and save

-  The live link maybe found here -
+  The live link maybe found here - [Yoga For Women](https://www.google.com)

+### Credits

+---

+**Contents**

+- Definiton of yoga as therapy was taken from [Cleveland Clinic](https://my.clevelandclinic.org/health/treatments/24889-yoga-therapy#:~:text=Yoga%20therapy%20is%20a%20mind,treatment%20by%20a%20healthcare%20provider.)
+- Definition of yoga as exercise was taken from [Wikipedia](https://en.wikipedia.org/wiki/Yoga_as_exercise)

+* The code for the photo gallery section of the explore page was taken from the [Love running](https://oladipin-love-running-8hrz8ibhhv.us2.codeanyapp.com/#/workspaces/Love-running) Project.

+### Media

+---

+- All images in this project was taken from [Pexels](https://pexels.com)